ebi-gene-expression-group/expression-atlas-curation-guide/pages/ontology_term_mapping.md

 # Guidelines for curating ontology terms

+All characteristics terms from all Atlas experiments are attempted to be mapped to ontology terms via the Zooma mapping procedure (see internal documentation how this is run).
+The output is a list of terms that could not be automatically mapped by Zooma because these haven't been seen before.
+Curators go through this list of terms and find the suitable ontology terms.
+The final term mappings are stored in the [zoomage_report.CURATED.tsv](https://github.com/ebi-gene-expression-group/curated-metadata) file on GitHub.

 ## General mapping strategy
 :white_check_mark: DO try to find exact synonyms.
 I ask myself "would the annotation still have the same meaning if I used the ontology label instead?".